thehyve/cbioportal-staging/README.md

 The app sends emails to keep the user informed about the status of the tasks performed by the app.
 In order to do that, we need the following parameters to be set:

-* `mail.to`: address where the app will send the emails to.
+* `mail.to`: comma-separated addresses where the app will send the emails to.
 * `mail.from`: email address to be used as sender/"from"
 * `mail.smtp.user`: smtp user name.
 * `mail.smtp.password`: (optional) respective credentials of the app email (corresponding to `mail.smtp.user`).
 This **can be empty** if a local email service (e.g. local postfix) is used.